Overview

 The following topics will be addressed:

-• Introduction to systematic bibliography research
+• Introduction to effective prompting strategies

 Minimum number of participants: 12